mdschneider/JIF/jif/preroaster/README.md

 Harvesting is basically the reduction proceedure performed by the DM stack pipeline (or similarly Source Extractor).
 The important output being:

 * A catalog of objects with basic properties (location, flux, size, etc.)
-* A segmentation map (to determine groups; CHECKIMAGE_TYPE SEGMENTATION option of sextractor)
+* A segmentation map (to determine groups; CHECKIMAGE_TYPE SEGMENTATION option of sextractor), actually note that the Sextractor segmentation image will not work since it already breaks appart blended objects.
+Thus we will need to make our own segementation image.
 * A background map (CHECKIMAGE_TYPE BACKGROUND option of sextractor)
 * A noise map (CHECKIMAGE_TYPE BACKGROUND_RMS option of sextractor)
 * A background subtracted image (CHECKIMAGE_TYPE -BACKGROUND option of sextractor)